prometheus/alertmanager/README.md

 The chosen port in the `cluster.listen-address` flag is the port that needs to be specified in the `cluster.peer` flag of the other peers.

-> Important: Both UDP and TCP are needed in alertmanager 0.15 and higher for the cluster to work.

 The `cluster.advertise-address` flag is required if the instance doesn't have an IP address that is part of [RFC 6980](https://tools.ietf.org/html/rfc6890)